KNOW YOUR FAITH, LIVE YOUR FAITH,TEACH YOUR FAITH!

 Similar Videos

 In the name of the Father, and the Son, and the Holy Spirit; One God, Amen.
 We are blessed to learn from our beloved Fr.
-Anthony Paul from St. Paul’s brotherhood, Los Angeles, California.
-This video is of course used
+Michael Sorial from St. Anianus, Princeton, NJ.
+This video is of course used with his